Student work by Gerrin Tramis

 CG Spectrum has a unique system of teaching which allows you to excel by providing:

 Beyond this, CG Spectrum is a community!
 When you enroll, you automatically become part of our supportive online community of students, alumni and mentors all over the world.
-You'll be able to get feedback on your work, answers to questions whenever you're stuck, and the opportunity to build your professional network from day one.
+You'll be able to get feedback on your work, answers to questions whenever you're stuck, collaborate on special projects and challenges, and have the opportunity to build your professional network from day one.

 Watch the video to learn more about our school:

-Learn more about how CG Spectrum works by clicking the link below:
+Learn more about how CG Spectrum works by clicking the button below:

 How much do the courses cost?